thycotic/ib-docs/agents/install/join-to-ad.md

 * Access to an Active Directory Account with permissions to add computer objects
 * SELinux to be disabled on the *nix host otherwise the authentication to Active directory will be impacted.
   * The Thycotic Agent installer will post a message if detected
+  * The Join command will also abort and provide a message if SElinux is detected:

+    ```
+    Please disable SELinux to allow the Identity Bridge to function properly
+    ```

 * Root access or a user with root sudo permissions

 ## Overview